 Their expression may give some intruders pause.
 Behind their serious mask is a powerful individual that does not back down from a challenge or threat.
 Outside of a threat, they are quite happy to spend time with their family, even if they do drool over everything!

 The Tosa Inu is another huge breed originating from Japan.
 They were originally bred as fighting dogs.
 This breed is considered dangerous in many places, including the UK and Ireland.
 When unprovoked, most Tosa Inu can be a gentle, calm giant.

 What makes the Tosa Inu scary is its ingrained aggression towards other animals.
 As such, it probably wouldn’t want to share the house with children or other pets.
 If trained well, they can be a lovely pet, if one that drools a lot and lunges at squirrels a bit too often.

-Another scary looking dog breed is the ancient Tibetian Mastiff.
+Another scary-looking dog breed is the ancient Tibetan Mastiff.
 This pup weighs well over 100 pounds in adulthood.
-They have an expressive face and a fluffy coat that makes them look even larger.
+They have an expressive face and fluffy coat that makes them look even larger.
 This breed is so ancient that its origins fall before the Common Era!
 They were initially used to protect campsites, villages, and monasteries.

 Given their status as solitary guard dogs, Tibetan Mastiffs tend to be independent and strong-willed.
 They may give strangers the cold shoulder, but don’t be fooled, as they are fiercely devoted to their family.
 Some may not accept strangers at all and will use the full force of their bulk against them.
 Tibetan Mastiffs can jump up to 6 feet high, and the sight of a huge dog scaling a high fence is not something to balk at!